metadatacenter/cedar-manual/docs/pages/cedar-for-cadsr.md

 [CDE Browser](https://cdebrowser.nci.nih.gov/cdebrowserClient/cdeBrowser.html#/search){:target="_blank"} application.

-The intent of this section is to help end users of the CDE Browser learn how to accomplish the same type of tasks, e.g., building forms with CDEs, in the CEDAR Workbench.
+The intent of this section is to help end users of the CDE Browser learn how to accomplish the same type of tasks, e.g., building forms in the CEDAR Workbench using CDEs.

 The CDE Browser and Cedar Workbench use different naming conventions to describe the various components in their systems.
 The following table offers a translation: